 Energy Efficient Cooling and Air Conditioning Tips

-Air conditioning and cooling is among the most significant inventions of the modern age.
-They made blockbuster summer movies possible and also helped boost production for wartime supplies as well as airplanes.
+Air conditioning and cooling are among the most important inventions of the history of modern times.
+They made wartime and summer blockbusters and supplies possible.

-However, cooling puts a large strain on electricity systems and creates massive amounts of pollution.
-This particular IEA Report raises awareness of the impact and provides solutions.
+Cooling, however, puts enormous strain on the electricity system and generates massive quantities of pollution.
+This particular IEA report raises awareness about the effects of this demand and offers solutions.

 Energy Efficiency

-Other factors can affect the efficiency of air conditioning systems, too.
-For example high levels of indoor humidity, lack of maintenance, and duct leaks could all make your system more efficient and use more energy.
-Routine maintenance and sealing leaks in ducts are simple ways to increase the energy efficiency of your system.
+Air conditioning systems can be affected by other elements too.
+Insufficient humidity in the indoors, insufficient maintenance and duct leaks for instance, could all make your system be more demanding and consume more energy.
+Maintaining your system with regular maintenance and sealing leaks in ducts are easy steps to improve the efficiency of your system.

-Large commercial cooling systems come with particular energy efficiency considerations, too.
-These systems make use of a combination of split or packaged compressors as well as massive pipeline networks to supply cooling throughout the building.
-These systems could also incorporate steam systems that require special maintenance to prevent the pipes from getting blocked.
+Commercial cooling systems are also susceptible to concerns about energy efficiency.
+They use a combination of split- or packaged compressors, as well as huge pipe networks to distribute cooling throughout the building.
+These systems could also incorporate steam systems that require special maintenance in order to prevent the pipes from getting blocked.

-Additionally to that, many of these huge systems are controlled by something known as a Building Automation System (BAS), which integrates all heating and cooling systems within the building into one centralized system.
-Verde has assisted in optimizing the efficiency of the systems by offering retrocommissioning suggestions that have quick paybacks.
+A lot of these huge systems can also be controlled by a Building Automation System, which integrates the heating and cooling systems into a single central system.
+Verde has helped clients optimize the performance of these systems by providing simple retrocommissioning recommendations that typically provide quick paybacks and incentives for their implementation.

 Indoor Air Quality

-A lot of people spend the majority of their lives in structures, and these structures could be a major health risk if the indoor air quality isn’t good enough.
-There are a variety of ways to improve IAQ and prevent common problems like allergies, asthma, fatigue, etc.
+A large portion of people live their lives in buildings, and these structures could cause serious health risks when their indoor air quality isn’t good enough.
+There are many ways to improve IAQ and prevent common issues such as asthma, allergies, fatigue, etc.

-Poor air quality can cause headaches, difficulty concentrating and general unwellness.
-These symptoms may resolve after leaving the area, but prolonged exposure to poor air quality can worsen existing health conditions or even trigger serious illness.
+Symptoms of poor air quality can be varied and can include headaches difficulty concentrating, and even general malaise.
+These symptoms may resolve after leaving the area, but prolonged exposure to poor air quality can aggravate existing health issues or cause serious illness.

 Smoke Pollution

-While central air conditioners do a fantastic job of filtering out the majority of biological pollutants, including bacteria, molds, pet dander, and pollen, they are not designed to eliminate smoke particles.
-Smoke from wildfires is a source of microscopic particles that can cause symptoms such as burning or itchy eyes, congestion, runny nasal and coughing.
-They can also cause irritation to your lungs and cause worsening of lung and heart conditions that are chronic.
-Smoke particles can cause variety of health problems such as bronchitis and aggravation of asthma.
+While heat pumps and central air conditioners do a fantastic job of filtering out most biological pollutants, including bacteria, molds and pet dander pollen, they’re not designed to eliminate smoke particles.
+The tiny particles that make up smoke from wildfires are extremely dangerous, and they can easily enter your eyes, nose, and throat which can cause symptoms like burning eyes or itchy eyes, congestion, runny nose, and coughing.
+They can also cause irritation to the lungs and cause worsening of heart and lung conditions that are chronic.
+Smoke particles can trigger a variety health effects, including bronchitis and aggravated asthma.

-The smoke that blanketed New York City last week was caused by forest fires that are burning in Canada.
-It is also causing dangerous air quality conditions throughout most of the south and north of the United States.
-The thick smoky haze decreases visibility and can cause breathing problems for those who has to be outdoors.
+The smoke that blanketed New York City last week was caused by forest fires burning in Canada.
+It can also cause dangerous air quality conditions across much of the north and south of the United States.
+The thick smoke haze can reduce visibility and creates breathing problems for those who is outdoors.

-There is no way to prevent smoke from getting into your home through doors and windows, especially in older homes with a lot of drafts and cracks.
-You can take steps to lessen the amount of smoke that enters your building.
+Unfortunately there is no way to completely prevent smoke from getting into your business or home through doors and windows particularly older homes with many drafts and cracks.
+However you can take steps to minimize the amount of smoke entering your home or business.

-Keep all windows and doors closed when it’s smoky outside.
-This can cut down on the amount of smoky outside air by 30 percent.
-Put wet towels in cracks and around door frames to slow down the flow of smoky air.
+Close all doors and windows when it’s smoky.
+This will reduce the amount of smoke from outside air by 30 percent.
+If possible, place wet towels on the door frames and cracks to slow the movement of smoky air into your home or office.

-The EPA suggests changing your HVAC filters more frequently in the event of smoke to ensure that they are effective in eliminating the toxins from the indoor air.
-Choose a filter with a minimum efficiency report value (MERV) of 13 or greater, as these filters are specifically designed to eliminate smoke and other gaseous air pollutants.
+The EPA recommends changing your HVAC filters more often during smokey conditions in order to ensure that they are eliminating pollutants from the air in your home.
+Choose a filter that has the minimum reporting value (MERV), which is 13 or more.
+These filters are designed to remove smoke and gaseous air pollution.

 Supercooling

-Supercooling is a trend to save energy that’s become increasingly popular in recent years.
-It’s based on the notion that electricity prices are different at different times of the day.
-The majority of electricity companies offer “time of use” plans that have different rates for off-peak and peak times.
-Supercooling allows homeowners cool their homes in advance during off-peak times, so they don’t need to run air conditioners during those costly summer peak hours.
+In recent years, supercooling has been a popular energy-saving technique.
+It’s based on the idea that electricity isn’t priced the same amount at all times of the day.
+The majority of energy companies offer “time of use” plans that offer different off-peak and peak rates.
+Supercooling lets homeowners cool their homes ahead of off-peak times, so they don’t have to run air conditioners during the expensive summer peak hours.

-This method requires an automated thermostat that can be programmed.
-However homeowners should take the time to analyze their electricity usage patterns to determine when their air conditioner will be the most efficient.
-This could save you as much as 25 percent on your energy bills.
+This requires a programmable thermostat that is able to adjust itself automatically.
+Even so homeowners must take the time to analyze their patterns of usage of electricity to determine when their air conditioner is the most efficient.
+This strategy could save you as much as 25 percent on your energy bills.

-To cool the house homeowners should set their air conditioner at an lower temperature the following morning and then keep it there for a few hours.
-This cools down the walls, floors, furniture, and fixtures of the home as well as the air inside.
-When peak energy costs hit, the homeowner will turn up the temperature, and leave it running until the next time it’s shut off.
+To supercool homeowners, they set their AC to a lower temperature in the morning, and then keeps it at the same setting for a few hours.
+This cools down the floors, walls furniture, fixtures, and furniture of the home as well as the air inside.
+When energy costs are high the homeowner, he or she will turn the air conditioning up and leave it on until the next time it is shut off.

-This strategy works because cooling isn’t only about keeping the air inside the house cool.
-It’s important to prevent heat from getting into your home through windows, doors and other points that leak.
-This is why homeowners should ensure that their home is insulated and make sure to insulate any drafty or leaky areas.
-Also, they should cover windows to block out the sun, especially in areas that get direct sunlight during the hottest hours of the day.
-Additionally they should ensure that all doors and windows are tightly sealed to stop air from escaping during cooling cycles.
-Additionally, they should think about installing smart thermostats that will aid them in remembering to start and stop cooling at the ideal times of the day.
-This will allow homeowners to cut down on their energy bills without worrying about forgetting to switch on or off the system.
+This method is efficient because cooling doesn’t just mean making the air in the home cooler.
+It’s also about preventing heat from entering the home through doors, windows and other leak points.
+It is essential that homeowners check the insulation of their home and cover any leaky or drafty areas.
+It is also recommended to use window covers to block the sunlight, particularly in areas that get direct sunlight during the hottest parts of the day.
+Additionally they should ensure that all windows and doors are tightly sealed to stop air from getting out during cooling cycles.
+Finally, they should consider using smart thermostats that can help them remember to start and stop cooling at the most optimal times of the day.
+This will allow homeowners to keep their energy costs low and not worry about forgetting to turn the system off or on.

 Explore More